-If not a high enough standard to access high value services, then over time their level of assurance can be elevated with the use of activity history, other forms of identity and/or knowledge based verification (KBV).
+If not a high enough standard to access high value services, then over time their level of assurance can be increased through greater activity history and other forms of identity.

-If supporting a homeless person for example, where no identification exists, to create a low level of assurance for the person, so their levels of assurance can be elevated over time.
-This will bring the person into the eco-system enabling an identity to be established.
+If supporting a homeless person or victim of domestic violence, where no identification exists, to create a low level of assurance for the person so their levels of assurance can be elevated/increased over time.